Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

 \subsection{Dynamics and relaxation}

 Now we explore the quantum dynamics of the $\ket{0_\textrm{C}}$ state, which are associated with the occupation of the excited state $\ket{0_\textrm{C}^\textrm{ex}}$ and single-photon loss.
-We first prepared the $\ket{0_\textrm{C}}$ state following the procedure in Fig.~\ref{fig:map}a, and then measured Wigner functions at various hold times ($\tau_\textrm{hold}$).
-From this set of Wigner functions, we extracted the density matrices, which were subsequently used to calculate the mean photon numbers (Fig.~\ref{fig:relax}a) and the fidelities of the qutrit states and the excited states (Fig.~\ref{fig:relax}b).
+We first prepared the $\ket{0_\textrm{C}}$ state following the procedure in Fig.~\ref{fig:map}a and subsequently measured its Wigner functions at various hold times ($\tau_\textrm{hold}$).
+From this set of Wigner functions, we extracted the density matrices to calculate the mean photon numbers (Fig.~\ref{fig:relax}a) and the fidelities of both the qutrit and excited states (Fig.~\ref{fig:relax}b).

 We observed a strong oscillation in the mean photon number.
-This oscillation is a consequence of a breathing-like dynamic---an expansion and contraction of the KPO state that eventually approaches the steady state---as clearly shown by the Wigner functions in Fig.~\ref{fig:relax}c.
-The breathing-like dynamic is primarily caused by oscillation in the relative phase between the $\ket{0_\textrm{C}}$ and $\ket{0_\textrm{C}^\textrm{ex}}$ states, rather than in the population.
-This superposition was inadvertently created by imperfect adiabatic conversion from the $\ket{0_\textrm{C}}$ and $\ket{0_\textrm{C}^\textrm{ex}}$ states.
-Note that the sign of the $\ket{3n}$ Fock states is opposite between $\ket{0_\textrm{C}}$ and $\ket{0_\textrm{C}^\textrm{ex}}$, with the exception of the $\ket{0}$ state, as illustrated in Fig.~\ref{fig:relax}d.
-This accounts for how a small participation from $\ket{0_\textrm{C}^\textrm{ex}}$ ($<\!4$\% in population) can lead to mean photon number fluctuations greater than $1$, given that the mean photon numbers of the $\ket{0_\textrm{C}}$ and $\ket{0_\textrm{C}^\textrm{ex}}$ states are 1.37 and 2.04, respectively (Fig.~\ref{fig:relax}e).
-Indeed, in Fig.~\ref{fig:relax}b, the population of the $\ket{0_\textrm{C}^\textrm{ex}}$ state remains $\lesssim \!
-0.1$ at all times.
+This oscillation is a consequence of a breathing-like dynamic---a periodic expansion and contraction of the KPO state in phase space---as clearly shown by the Wigner functions in Fig.~\ref{fig:relax}c.
+This dynamic is primarily caused by the oscillation of the relative phase between the $\ket{0_\textrm{C}}$ and $\ket{0_\textrm{C}^\textrm{ex}}$ states, rather than by population transfer.
+The populations of these states, shown in Fig.~\ref{fig:relax}b, were directly extracted from the reconstructed density matrices.
+This confirms that the observed dynamics result from the coherent involvement of the first excited state $\ket{0_\textrm{C}^\textrm{ex}}$, whose population is quantitatively monitored throughout the process.
+This superposition is induced by the finite adiabaticity of the state preparation process, enabling the characterisation of the energy gap separating the qutrit and excited manifolds.

+We claim that this exotic breathing dynamic is a manifestation of macroscopic temporal interference, as it involves the interference of multiple photon-number states.
+Such a phenomenon is characteristic of driven quantum systems.
+In an un-driven system, a superposition of eigenstates maintains a constant mean photon number.
+Even within this driven KPO, interference between qutrit states (e.g., $\ket{0_\textrm{C}}$ and $\ket{1_\textrm{C}}$) yields no such breathing.
+To elucidate this, consider the expectation value of the photon number operator, $\hat{N} = \hat{a}^\dagger \hat{a}$, for a superposition $\ket{\psi(t)} = c_1(t)\!\ket{\psi_1} + c_2(t)\!\ket{\psi_2}$: